orbartal/Smallest-spring-boot-sample/README.md

 ##How to run it

 You can run it from eclipse IDE or from the command line.
 You can search google for menual on each step.
 They are generic as posiable.
+1. Download the project using git.
+2. If your using an IDE you need to import the project to your IDE.
+For example inf eclipse:
+File -> import-> maven -> maven project.
-1. Download dependencies using maven.
+3. Download dependencies using maven.
 Run maven clean install.
-2. Compile the java code.
+4. Compile the java code.
-3. Run the java application.
+5. Run the java application.
-4. Open a browser and go to url: http://localhost:8011/.
+6. Open a browser and go to url: http://localhost:8011/.
-5. If the server is working you should get an empty page with the text "Hello World".
+7. If the server is working you should get an empty page with the text "Hello World".

 That it.
 The server is runnig and it as send a message to the client you opend in the browser.